skb50bd/EMRG/README.md

 Once you have the runtime installed and downloaded the source code, you are ready to go.

 + Check if your `dotnet` command is working.
 Open up the terminal and enter `dotnet --version`.
-You should see something like this: `2.2.103`.
+You should see something like: `2.2.103`.

-+ On the project source folder, there is a scripts folder.
++ On the project source folder, there is a `scripts` folder.
 You can run the `build.ps1` file (on Windows), or `build.sh` (on Linux/Mac) to build the solution.
 There is also a `run.ps1` / `run.sh` file that builds and runs the execuatable.

 ## Contact